projects

 "Astro Light Explorer": An expert-level astronomy research assistant

-The latest galaxy images come from the Dark Energy Camera Legacy Survey (DECaLS).
-Because it uses a larger telescope, DECaLS is 10 times more sensitive to light than the survey that supplied images to the first iteration of Galaxy Zoo, the Sloan Digital Sky Survey.
-That means that we can see more detail.
-In an effort to speed up classifications to cope with the large number of galaxies we expect to receive from new surveys, we've been working on ways to combine human classifications with those of machines, inspired by the idea that the combination of both automatic and human classification may be more powerful than either alone.
+The latest galaxy images come from the Dark Energy Camera Legacy Survey (DECaLS) and uses a larger telescope, DECaLS, that is 10 times more sensitive to light and detail than the survey that supplied images to the first iteration of Galaxy Zoo and the Sloan Digital Sky Survey.
+In an effort to speed up classifications of the large number of galaxies expected from new sky surveys, machine learning from AI and human classification is utilized.

 Gamma rays are the most energetic radiation in the universe and we study them to explore the most exotic and extreme processes and physical conditions.
 Objects that emit gamma rays include supernova remnants (the remains of stars that exploded at the end of their life), active galactic nuclei (supermassive black holes at the centers of galaxies that are accreting matter to produce jets thousands of light years long) and potentially even dark matter (an unidentified type of matter comprising approximately 27% of the mass and energy in the observable universe).
 In fact, this emission offers the only direct probe of the extreme conditions in these exciting phenomena.